Bethany Lankin

 Overview

-Ricoh Company, Ltd. is a leading maker of office automation equipment, including copiers, printers, facsimile machines, and related supplies, and the world's number one maker of digital copiers.
+Ricoh Company, Ltd. is a global leader in office automation equipment, including copiers, printers, and related supplies, and is the world’s top digital copier manufacturer.

-With factories and sales affiliates located throughout Asia, Europe, and North and South America, Ricoh generates about 40 percent of its revenues outside of Japan, with about 18 percent stemming from Europe and 16 percent from the Americas.
+With factories and sales affiliates across Asia, Europe, and the Americas, Ricoh earns about 40% of its revenue outside Japan—18% from Europe and 16% from the Americas.

 For example, headings ranged from this style: